by Tracy Johnson

 How much music should the morning show play?

 This is almost always followed by:

-There’s no standard answer to these questions, of course.
+There’s no standard answer to these questions.
 That’s like asking how long a song should be, or the ideal length of a movie.
 Or how many pages should be in the book?

-Knowing when to tighten or loosen the leash is difficult!
+Knowing when to tighten or loosen the leash can be difficult.

 Here are 6 general guidelines to help you figure out the right mix for your station in any situation.